 - Backward compatibility

-Let’s look at these difference in more detail.
+Now let’s look at these differences in more detail.

 Read range and speed

 To ensure the most convenient contactless functionality, DESFire EV2 features a significantly improved read range and speed when compared to EV1.
 The exact speed and performance will vary depending on the card type and the size of the antenna, but the official operating distance is 10cm.
 However, third parties have shown that the actual operating distance is higher than this.

 Speed-wise, MIFARE DESFire 4K EV2 cards can transfer data rates of up to 848Kbit/s, making this one of the quickest contactless technologies to date.